TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/006 Primary keys and constructors.md

 We start with the first entity it is complaining about, in my case the `VeaEvent`, probably because it's the top DbSet defined.

 We configure everything from inside the `OnModelCreating()` method.
-We are going to have _a lot_ of configuration, so we start out with an initial structure\
+We are going to have _a lot_ of configuration, so we start out with an initial structure.\
 You have (at least) two approaches:

-* Configuration method per entity, it's simpler, we go with this.
+* Configuration method per entity, it's simpler, we go with this, it's simpler for the guide, but the below approach is better.
+You should do that.
 * Auto-discoverable configuration class per entity.
 A bit more complex, generally better.
 You must create an EntityConfiguration class, [see here](https://www.entityframeworktutorial.net/code-first/move-configurations-to-seperate-class-in-code-first.aspx).
+You should go with this.

-You can pick either approach.
-I will go with the first.\
+Create an EntityConfiguration class for your first entity.

-Expand your code in the DbContext with a new method for configuring this first entity:
+I will simplify and use the other approach, and expand my code in the DbContext with a new method for configuring this first entity:

 ```chsparp
 protected override void OnModelCreating(ModelBuilder modelBuilder)